Free Window Cleaning Software,

 Forever.

-Send a per-pane estimate from the truck, lock biannual residential and weekly storefront routes onto recurring billing, see when the customer actually opens the quote, and let Menutize text a one-tap Google review link the moment the squeegee goes back in the bucket. $0/month.
+Send a per-pane estimate from the truck, lock biannual residential and weekly storefront routes onto recurring billing, see the moment the homeowner opens the quote, and let Menutize text a one-tap Google review link the moment the squeegee goes back in the bucket. $0/month.
+Unlimited users.
 Forever.

 What's Free, Forever

-Everything you need to run a window cleaning business — and not a feature gated behind an upgrade.
+Everything you need to run a window cleaning business — not a feature gated behind an upgrade.
 No credit card to start.
-No "trial expired" emails in 14 days.
+No "trial expired" email in 14 days.

 Customer CRM

-Send branded per-pane or per-hour estimates from your phone.
+Send branded per-pane or per-hour estimates from your phone, mixed on one quote.
 Customer approves with one tap.

 Invoicing